BachIsGod/alexalapatt/content/about.md

 author = "Alex Alapatt"
 +++

-I created this website to practice CI/CD on Azure, which is the cloud provider for my employer.
-<br><br>
-I do have a few topics to write about, so I'll do that while I'm here.
+I created this website to practice CI/CD with Git and Azure.
+I have a few topics to write about, so I'll do that while I'm here.